MGX-Studios/FreeDunio/README.md

-# FreeDunio
+# FreeD
-Library for sending and receiving Tracking data with FreeD protocol of atmega, esp32 and similar devices in Virtual Production applications.
+FreeD Library for ESP32, ESP8266 and ATmega328P.